 “In Winter’s Cold Girls, Lisa Baird explores the roots of trauma, queer love, and self awakening.
 Her dazzling, precise lines reveal a vital poetics that grows out of ordinary landscapes to transform the text into a balm for insight, healing, and articulation.
 Winter’s Cold Girls is a startling and resplendent poetic offering”.

-—Gwen Benaway, award-winning writer & author of Holy Wild (Book*hug)
+—Gwen Benaway, winner of the Governor’s General award and author of Holy Wild (Book*hug)

 “Lisa Baird has built us a rare, necessary storehouse in Winter’s Cold Girls.
 Like the seed catalogues and fire towers that inhabit these poems, Baird is taking account and keeping watch—over the performance of apologies, the escalation of queer misogyny and relationship violence, our betrayal of the natural world.
 How fortunate we are to have this vigilant, persistent book that refuses to look away from the false promises of forgiveness, the ‘word for the things queers leave unsaid,’ the transformation of our bodies by grief and abuse, and the persistence of the earth—’where tiny creatures tougher than you continue.’
 These poems are such creatures.
 What a continual gift.”